kuanyingchou/kuanyingchou.github.com/_posts/2015-09-21-hackdisrupt.md

 ![desk](https://dl.dropboxusercontent.com/u/31448207/imgs/IMG_0034.JPG)

 The sunrise of the next day.
-I don't know why this picture is upside-down:
+I don't know why this picture is upside-down but I decided at the time that hackathons are really not a thing for me:

 ![sunrise](https://dl.dropboxusercontent.com/u/31448207/imgs/IMG_0037.JPG)